ibm-cloud-docs/power-iaas/pricing-private-cloud.md

    |  20 GB + 30 GB        | 50 GB           |
    {: caption="Table 9.
 Calculation of deployed virtual machines volume" caption-side="bottom"}

 * **Deployed virtual machine snapshots**: The snapshots of the volumes are taken after the virtual machine is deployed.
 The size of the volume snapshot is related to the number of updates made to the virtual machine.
 When you take the snapshot of the volume for the first time, the size of the snapshot is equal to the volume of the virtual machine.
 Subsequently, when you take the snapshots of the same volume, the updates made to the volume after the first snapshot taken is only saved.
-So, the subsequent snapshots when compared with the first snapshot taken are smaller and thus cost less.
+So, the subsequent snapshots compared with the first snapshot taken are smaller and thus cost less.

 For an example, consider a virtual machine with a volume of 100 GB.
 The size of the first snapshot is 100 GB.
 The the size of the second snapshot might be 1 GB.